Back to Blog

 • $100/hour average, 20 massages: $2000/weekly $8000/monthly

-Is what you charge already taking care of all your business overhead and living expenses?
+Is what you charge already covering all your business overhead and living expenses?
 If not, it’s time to raise your rates.
 If your overhead expenses are super high, you might want to find a different office location and possibly adjust some of your expenses.

 KNOW YOUR WORRRRRRRRTTTTHHHHHHHH